tobiasrausch/alfred/README.md

 BAM Feature Counting for RNA-Seq
 --------------------------------

 Alfred can also assign reads to gene annotation features from a GTF file such as counting reads by gene or transcript identifier.
-Requires paired-end data.

 `cd gtf/ && ./downloadGTF.sh`